cloudnative-pg/cloudnative-pg.github.io/content/blog/hasura-graphql/index.md

 [This commit contains the generated metadata](https://github.com/leonardoce/hasura-blog/commit/32fd8a202f42fb07fe25e2c66c1fbac26cbb2d96)

-# Executing our first mutation
+## Executing our first mutation

 We can now execute our first GraphQL mutation on this database to create a new article and a new author at the same time:

-This is the mutatation we need:
+This is the mutation we need:

 ```graphql
 mutation AddArticle($title: String, $content: String, $author: String) {